menu icon

 Fasten off and weave in the ends.

 And now you know how to make a single crochet border!
-A great foundational crochet border.
+A great foundational crochet border to know how to make.

 🐌Expert Tips